Serious Concerns About Many Popular Brands of Dog Treats

 As Bob Dylan would say "The times they are a changing".

-Sometimes we do not realise or consider that the treats we are giving our pets, and the method we feed them
+Sometimes we do not realise or consider that the treats we are giving our pets could have a seriously detrimental effect on them.

 I have always been concerned about giving synthetics, nylon, or rubber chew products on their own or stuffed with goodies.